Maris Piper: Breeding

 Attempts to find resistance to the potato cyst nematode Globodera rostochiensis in wild potatoes began in 1941, when Conrad Ellenby started testing over 60 species held in the Commonwealth Potato Collection, finding that few were resistant or suitable to breed with cultivated potatoes.
 In a letter to Nature in 1952, Ellenby reported that by 1948 he had found four types that were resistant and could be crossed with contemporary varieties.
 All four were the species Solanum tuberosum andigena, and one of these, CPC 1673, was the source of nematode resistance in Maris Piper.
 Although resistant to PCN, the wild potato produced very small tubers in the UK climate.

 Led by H. W. Howard, workers at the Plant Breeding Institute in Cambridge crossed the wild potato with contemporary varieties to produce a high-yielding, resistant variety.
 CPC 1673 was backcrossed, crossed with Ulster Knight, and then crossed with a cross of Arran Cairn and Herald.
-Arran Cairn was bred by Donald Mackelvie, the leading Scottish potato breeder in the early 20th century, and Ulster Knight was bred by John Clarke, an eminent potato breeder from Antrim.
+Arran Cairn was bred by Donald Mackelvie, the leading Scottish potato breeder in the early 20th century, and Ulster Knight was bred by John Clarke, an eminent potato breeder from County Antrim.
 The final cross was made in 1956, but it took another ten years for the variety to be tested and multiplied before it was recommended by the National Institute of Agricultural Botany in 1966.
 The PBI and Howard were awarded the Queen's Award for Technology in 1982 for breeding Maris Piper.

 The first part of the variety's name came from Maris Lane in Trumpington where the Plant Breeding Institute was located.
 By convention, the breeder got to choose the second name, with Piper chosen arbitrarily by Howard's son, although earlier, he had proposed calling it Maris Pard.
 It should not be confused with Maris Peer, another variety of potato.